 • Nonpayment of fines or penalties if you’re sued after an accident

-The requirement to carry an SR-22 in Colorado usually lasts for a period of 3 years, which may vary based on the severity of the offense.
-During this period, you must carry at least the minimum car insurance required by Colorado law.
+The SR-22 requirement in Colorado typically lasts 3 years, although it can vary depending on the violation.
+You must maintain at least the minimum car insurance coverage required by Colorado laws during this period.

 Learn more about how to find out if you still need an SR-22